 Box Elder Bugs are not harmful, and they do not transmit any disease.
 But they can be a huge nuisance when they make their way inside your home.
 They have been known to cause severe damage to homes and plants.
 And their droppings can also stain light surfaces.

-While it is very rare for them to bite, they have been known to bite humans in defense.
+While it is very rare for box elder bugs to bite, they have been known to bite humans in defense.
 However, they aren’t poisonous.
 If you notice a large amount of these small grayish black bugs in your home or outside damaging your plants, you should contact an exterminator for assistance.

 Lady Asian Beetles